NordicESMhub/deep_python/_episodes/05-cond.md

 - "`True` and `False` represent truth values."
 ---

-In our last lesson, we discovered something suspicious was going on in our inflammation data by drawing some plots.
+In our last lesson, we analyzed multiple files and showed temperature anomalies over several geographical areas.
+However, it was not easy to customize our plots and for instance label the various areas accordingly.
 How can we use Python to automatically recognize the different features we saw, and take a different action for each?
 In this lesson, we'll learn how to write code that runs only when certain conditions are true.